 This is an upper-division comparative literature course focusing on areas such as The Modern African Novel, Caribbean Literature, Literature of the Ancient World, World Folklore, and Literature of Latin America.
 May be repeated for credit when topics vary.
-(May be offered every other year)

-Prerequisite: 2000 level literature course; may be taken concurrently
+Prerequisite: 2000 level literature course;

+may be taken concurrently